Last Updated on January 10, 2021 by smartkitchenpicks

 See, I like cold food; and I’m not just talking about things like ice cream and smoothies.
 No matter what kind of dish I cook, I’ll let it cool down to room temperature before I eat it; and if I’m eating leftovers, I usually won’t bother to reheat them.
 I just find that food tastes better that way…

-And now that we’ve got that big whole shpeel about tomato sauce and cold food out of the way, we can start talking about why I think this Chickpea and Avocado Pasta Salad is basically the perfect pasta dish.
+And now that we’ve got that big whole shpeel about tomato sauce and cold food out of the way, we can start talking about why I think this Chickpea and Creamy Avocado Pasta Salad is basically the perfect pasta dish.

 First, it’s meant to be eaten cold.
 In fact, the longer it’s stored in the fridge, the better the flavors and textures become.
 This makes it a perfect dish for those hot summer days where even the idea of eating a warm meal or spending time in a warm kitchen makes you start to sweat.